DevExpress-Examples/asp-net-web-forms-grid-filter-selected-unselected-rows/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e3085/)**
 <!-- run online end -->

-The following example demonstrate how to filter grid rows based on their selection state.
+The following example demonstrates how to filter grid rows based on their selection state.

 ## Overview